Ensono/amido.github.io/docs/workloads/azure/frontend/ide-node.md

 id: ide_node_js
 title: IDE Setup
 sidebar_label: IDE Setup
+hide_title: false
+hide_table_of_contents: true
 ---

 We recommend using Visual Studio Code as IDE, although feel free to use any other you may wish.

 ## Extension Recommendations

-These extentions are not required, but they provide features that we find helpfull while developing
+These extensions are not required, but they provide features that we find helpful while developing

-- [EsLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - To lint the code according to be practises
+- [EsLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - To lint the code according to be practices
-- [Pretier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - To Format the code in a standerized way
+- [Pretier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - To Format the code in a standardized way
 - [Eslint-Prettier](https://marketplace.visualstudio.com/items?itemName=rvest.vs-code-prettier-eslint) - Allows eslint to be aware of prettier rules